bodrick/awesome/README.md

 ## C\#

+*   [dotnet/infer](https://github.com/dotnet/infer) - Infer.NET is a framework for running Bayesian inference in graphical models
+*   [shouldly/shouldly](https://github.com/shouldly/shouldly) - Should testing for .NET—the way assertions should be!
+*   [citronneur/detours.net](https://github.com/citronneur/detours.net) - Hook native API with C#
 *   [OneIdentity/IdentityManager.LogInsights](https://github.com/OneIdentity/IdentityManager.LogInsights) - Log viewer and analyzer for Identity Manager logs
 *   [microsoft/BITS-Manager](https://github.com/microsoft/BITS-Manager) - The BITS Manager is a sample WPF C#/.NET utility to examine and control your BITS uploads and downloads
 *   [fluentassertions/fluentassertions](https://github.com/fluentassertions/fluentassertions) - A very extensive set of extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style unit tests.
 Targets .NET Framework 4.7, as well as .NET Core 2.1, .NET Core 3.0, .NET 6, .NET Standard 2.0 and 2.1.
 Supports the unit test frameworks MSTest2, NUnit3, XUnit2, MSpec, and NSpec3.